PAVING PLANT INSPECTION

 3. Batching operations shall not commence until both independent determinations have been made and documented in the field records.

 The proportions in the Standard Specifications are stated in terms of absolute volume per unit volume of freshly mixed concrete.
 Refer to IM 529.
-To obtain the weight (mass) of aggregate or cement per batch, the specified absolute volume per unit volume must be multiplied by the number of cubic feet (cubic meters) of concrete per batch, and this product multiplied by the mass of saturated surface dry aggregate or dry cement per cubic foot (cubic meter).
-The weight (mass) per cubic foot (cubic meter) of aggregate will be determined using the aggregate specific gravities shown in Table T203, General Aggregate Source Information.
+To obtain the weight of aggregate or cement per batch, the specified absolute volume per unit volume must be multiplied by the number of cubic feet of concrete per batch, and this product multiplied by the mass of saturated surface dry aggregate or dry cement per cubic foot.
+The weight per cubic foot of aggregate will be determined using the aggregate specific gravities shown in Table T203, General Aggregate Source Information.

 Table T203 is revised annually, and care must be taken to use the table, which is current.
 Follow the same procedure for determining the cement batch weight.
 However, the specific gravity for Type I/II Portland Cement is constant for all brands at 3.14.